 July 4th is right around the corner and the only way my family knows how to celebrate is by inviting friends over and grilling.
 So kick back, grab a cold one, and fire up that grill.
 If you like chicken, you'll love this Spicy Korean Chicken recipe.

 Wishing everyone a safe and fun July 4th holiday!
 I hope it's filled with lots of food and great company.
 Enjoy!

 4 to 5

 bone-in, skin-on chicken pieces (I used drumsticks and chicken thighs; see Recipe Note)

-Combine the onions, garlic, soy sauce, gochujang, brown sugar, honey, rice vinegar, and sesame oil in a bowl and mix well.
-Place the chicken drumsticks and thighs into a large zip-top bag and pour the marinade in, making sure all of the chicken is covered.
+Combine the onions, garlic, soy sauce, gochujang, brown sugar, honey, rice vinegar, and sesame oil in a medium bowl and stir to combine.
+Place the chicken in a large zip-top bag and pour the marinade in, making sure all of the chicken is covered.
 Seal the bag and lay it flat in a large, shallow pan or on a plate.
-Marinate the meat in the refrigerator for 6 to 8 hours or overnight, flipping once halfway through.
+Refrigerate at least 6 hours or overnight, flipping once the bag through.

-For more flavorful chicken, prick each piece of chicken just a couple of times with a fork before marinating.
+Marinating tip: For more flavorful chicken, prick each piece of chicken just a couple of times with a fork before marinating.
 This helps the marinade penetrate the skin.
-You can also use boneless, skinless chicken thigh meat if desired.
+You can also use boneless, skinless chicken thighs if desired.